gsemet/Squirrel/README.rst

 ***********

 Basically, you just need to run ``install/install.py`` and let all the magic happen.
-Everything will be automatically regenerated:
+Everything will be automatically regenerated in development mode:

 - frontend (Web UI using Angular)
 - backend (Python based)
 - online documentation (using sphinx)

-Use the following command to start the development server:
+Use the following command to build and start the development server:

 .. code-block:: bash

     python install/install serve:dev

-Your web browser will automatically opens to ``localhost:3000``, with the HTML (frontend) served by ``gulp serve`` and the backend running with ``squirrel-devbackend``.
+Your web browser will automatically opens to ``localhost:3000``, with the HTML (frontend) served by ``gulp serve`` and the backend running with ``squirrel-devbackend``, with ``/api`` automatically routed so you don't have any CORS issue.

 It is advised to have the `BrowserSync <http://www.browsersync.io/>`_ plugin installed in your browser.
 With it, any modification done in the frontend will be instantaneously applied into your web browser.

-So sad, it does not work with the backend.
+It also works for the frontend, with the ``auto_relauncher`` program deliberately inspired by the ``watchmedo`` demo script from the ``watchdog`` Python module.

 Frontend
 --------